precice/precice.github.io/pages/docs/running/running-output-files.md

 ## precice-accelerationInfo.log

 Advanced information on the numerical performance of the Quasi-Newton coupling (if used and enabled).
+Please note that this file is mainly meant for debugging.
+Nearly all information here can also be inspected through the iterations file above.

 An example file: